Skip to main content

 Keep these items handy so you can grab them quickly if you don't get much notice to evacuate.
 During the storm, consider keeping them in a cooler where they can be protected from heat and water.

 Mold, pollen, dust and building materials can be a concern after the hurricane passes.
-Pack gloves and masks rated N95 or higher with your medicines so you can clean up as soon as possible.
+Pack gloves and N95 rated masks with your medicines so you can clean up as soon as possible.
 This is especially important if your home has flooded or has water damage.

 Better yet, let a professional do the cleanup, if you can.
 Look for a reputable professional restoration company.
 Or ask your homeowner's insurance company to give you the name of one they recommend.